apache/druid/docs/dependencies/metadata-storage.md

 indexing purposes.

 The `used` column is a boolean "tombstone".
-A 1 means that the segment should be "used" by the cluster (i.e. it should be loaded and available for requests).
+A 1 means that the segment should be "used" by the cluster (i.e., it should be loaded and available for requests).
 A 0 means that the segment should not be actively loaded into the cluster.
 We do this as a means of removing segments from the cluster without actually removing their metadata (which allows for simpler rolling back if that is ever